 Conservation of natural resources (Longer durability / Waste reduction / Water resource conservation)

-Achieve zero waste emissions (recycling and reuse) throughout the life cycle of houses and buildings and throughout our supply chain by 2030.
-Achieve zero waste emissions for all our other businesses by 2055.
+We aim to realize zero waste emissions (recycling and reuse) throughout the life cycle of houses and buildings by 2030 and through the other businesses by 2055.

 Prevention of chemical pollution